annegautham/annegautham.github.io/index.md

 {% include card.html
     title="About Me"
     page_url="/aboutme/"
-    image_path="/assets/images/mit.jpeg"
+    image_path="/assets/images/aboutme/treeshade.jpg"
-    description="About Me" %}
+    description="Wanna learn more about who I am?
+Well, here you go!" %}

 {% include card.html
     title="Education"
     page_url="/education/"
-    image_path="/assets/images/mit.jpeg"
+    image_path="/assets/images/imsa.jpg"
-    description="A formal education serves as the foundation of an engineer's knowledge and abilities.
-As a student at MIT, I've had the privilege to take fascinating classes not only in Mechanical and Electrical Engineering, but also in the humanities, arts, and social sciences." %}
+    description="A formal education serves as the foundation of an my knowledge and abilities.
+I've not only had the privilege to take fascinating classes not in STEM, but also in the humanities, arts, and social sciences.
+As John Wick demonstrated, the pen(cil) is mightier than the sword." %}

 {% include card.html
     title="Experience"